Digital Caregiver Support Programs

 - Difficulty retaining and recruiting employees

-- The emotional impact of caregivers who feel stress, overwhelmed, and unsupportive
+- The emotional impact of caregivers who feel stressed, overwhelmed, and unsupportive

 Employer caregiver concerns link to concerns among working caregivers in these areas: emotional, professional, financial, and health.